 Dressing to work from home is difficult but there are items out there to make you feel normal without feeling constricted in the kitchen.
 Relaxed trousers are all the rage, and this linen pair from ASOS will have you feeling office-ready without the commute.
 Nobody wants to wear heels down the hallway and they certainly will not be the first thing we reach for post-lockdown, but a pair of low-heel mules elevate a look without the pain.
 Then for something extra special, look for pieces with usual design features.
 This beige jumper could well be deemed boring but the Breton stripe and oversized collar bring some edge.

 ASOS Design curve Borg panelled puffer jacket, €81.99 at ASOS

 New Girl Order Curve long sleeve mesh top, €20.85 at ASOS

-Pair with track sole boots, a colourful mesh-top, and borg trimmed puffer jacket like this one from ASOS, and you have an Insta-worthy outfit.
+Pair with track sole boots, a colourful mesh-top, and a borg-trimmed puffer jacket like this one from ASOS, and you have an Insta-worthy outfit.

 Outfit 4: Mix-n-Match

 If there was ever a perfect outfit for a re-introduction into a post-lockdown world, this is it.
 This textured wide-neck jumper and rib-knit pencil skirt pairing from Arket is perfectly snug without losing style points.
-A perfect transitional outfit, pair with knee-high boots on colder days and switch to heeled sandals when the evenings get warmer.
+A perfect transitional outfit, pair with heeled sandals and switch to knee-high boots when we move into autumn.

 The mix-and-match element of this outfit also makes it the perfect investment.

-Style the top with jeans when you find the courage to wear them again, and a white t-shirt and trainers with the skirt on bright spring days.
+Style the top with jeans when you find the courage to wear them again, and a white t-shirt and trainers with the skirt on warm summer days.